Can Methylphenidate Make You Depressed?

 How Lyrics Works and Applying it to Benzo Detox

 Benzodiazepine withdrawal can be hazardous unless it is closely monitored in a designated detox facility.
-Unlike other prescription medications, like prescription opioids and prescription stimulants, benzodiazepine withdrawal can result in many health-related severe complications, including grand mal seizures, coma, and even death and very extreme cases.
+Unlike withdrawal from other prescription medications, such as opiates and stimulants, benzodiazepine withdrawal can result in severe complications, including grand mal seizures, coma, and, in extreme cases, death.
 Several detox methods have proven effective for the treatment of benzodiazepine withdrawal.

 Is Lyrica Beneficial for Benzodiazepine Detox?